-US Army soldier allegedly discussed bombing major news network, fighting in Ukraine
+US Army soldier allegedly named Beto O'Rourke as potential target, discussed bombing major news network

 An American soldier at Fort Riley in Kansas has been arrested after allegedly discussing an attack on a major U.S. news network, sharing instructions on building a bomb and targeting Beto O’Rourke, authorities announced Monday.

-Jarrett William Smith, 24, was charged with one count of distributing information related to explosives and weapons of mass destruction, the Department of Justice said in a news release.
+Jarrett William Smith, 24, was charged with one count of distributing information related to explosives and weapons of mass destruction, the Justice Department announced in a news release.

 SOLDIER ARRESTED WITH TWO OTHERS IN DEATH OF STEPFATHER FOUND IN OKLAHOMA CEMETERY